rodrigodsluz/rodrigodsluz/README.md

-#### I'm a full-stack developer passionate about learning new things through programming that help create solutions that add up to human development. :rocket:
+I'm a technology enthusiast with a positive mindset and a wild desire to learn new things.
+Since beginning my journey as a Front End Developer, I have continuously worked to improve my skills and optimize my projects more and more.

+Web development has never been "just a passion" for me.
+It has offered an engaging challenge to continuously learn and improve my skills in creating better websites or web apps.
+What started with just a curiosity of building something has become a full-fledged passion that only makes me more interested as the years go by. :rocket:

-- 🔭 I’m currently working at <a href="https://www.d1.cx/" target="_blank"> D1 </a> as a front-end developer
+- 🔭 I’m currently working at <a href="https://wefit.com.br/" target="_blank"> WeFit </a> as a Front-end developer
 - 🎓 I’m currently studying Information Systems at [Federal University of Itajubá <img alt="Brazil Flag" title="Brazil" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/br.svg" width="22">](https://en.unifei.edu.br/) (UNIFEI)
-- 🌱 I’m constantly learning and improving my skills in NextJS, ReactJS, NodeJS and React Native. 💻📱
+- 🌱 I’m constantly learning and improving my skills in ReactJS, React Native, NextJS and TypeScript.  💻📱

 "By prevailing over all obstacles and distractions, one may unfailingly arrive at his chosen goal or destination."